Bass Lake, California

-Bass Lake is a census-designated place (CDP) in Madera County, California, United States.
-Located within the Sierra National Forest, it lies approximately 14 mi south of the entrance to Yosemite National Park.
-The community is centered around Bass Lake, a reservoir formed in 1910 by the construction of Crane Valley Dam on Willow Creek, a tributary of the San Joaquin River.
+Bass Lake is a census-designated place (CDP) in Madera County, California, United States, within the Sierra National Forest.
+The community surrounds Bass Lake, a reservoir on Willow Creek approximately 14 mi south of the southern entrance to Yosemite National Park.
+As of the 2020 census, the CDP had a population of 575.

-As of the 2020 United States census, Bass Lake had a population of 575.
-The area is a popular destination for outdoor activities including boating, fishing, hiking, and mountain biking.

-The region was originally inhabited by the Mono and later developed for logging and hydroelectric power.
-In the 20th century, it transitioned into a recreational and seasonal residential community.
-Bass Lake has also appeared in several films and was known for hosting annual Hells Angels gatherings during the 1960s and 1970s.
-Today, it stands as an example of early multi-use land planning shaped by infrastructure, resource use, and tourism.
+The area was historically inhabited by the Mono people and later developed around logging and hydroelectric power.
+During the 20th century, Bass Lake became a recreational and seasonal residential community, with resorts, campgrounds, boating, and other outdoor recreation centered on the reservoir.
+The area was also the site of annual Hells Angels gatherings beginning in the 1960s and has been used as a filming location for motion pictures including Leave Her to Heaven and The Great Outdoors.

-In recent decades, environmental pressures—including bark beetle infestations, drought, and wildfire—have significantly impacted the surrounding ponderosa pine forests.

 Geography

 Bass Lake is a reservoir on the western slope of the Sierra Nevada in Madera County, California, at an elevation of 3370 ft.
 It was formed by the construction of Crane Valley Dam on North Fork Willow Creek.
-Additional inflows include South Fork Willow Creek (via Brown’s Ditch) and Slide, Pines, and Salter Creeks; Willow Creek is the outflow to the San Joaquin River.
-The lake is bounded by Malum Ridge to the south, Graham Mountain (6090 ft) to the northeast, and Goat Mountain (about 4975 ft) to the west.
+Other inflows include South Fork Willow Creek, via Brown's Ditch, and Slide, Pines, and Salter creeks.
+Willow Creek drains the lake toward the San Joaquin River.

+The lake is bordered by Malum Ridge to the south, Graham Mountain (6090 ft) to the northeast, and Goat Mountain (about 4975 ft) to the west.

 Demographics

-Bass Lake first appeared as a census designated place in the 2010 U.S. census.
+Bass Lake first appeared as a census-designated place in the 2010 census, when it had a population of 527.

-At the 2020 United States Census, Bass Lake had a population of 575.
-The racial composition was 81.0% White (non-Hispanic), 11.8% Hispanic or Latino, and less than 1% each identifying as Black or African American, Native American, Asian, Pacific Islander, or another race.

-The community had 868 housing units, of which 293 were occupied.
-Average household size was 2.0 persons.
-About 66% of units were reported as vacant, primarily for seasonal or recreational use.

-Age distribution showed 45.0% of residents were 65 years or older, while 10.6% were under 18.